P3klgh/P3klgh/README.md

 ### 📫 How to Reach Me
 - 🌐 [thekencave.com](https://thekencave.com)
-- 📧 [YourEmailHere]
+- 📧 triphine.dsng@gmail.com
 - 💼 [LinkedIn](https://www.linkedin.com/in/yourprofile)

 ---

 ### ⚡ Fun Fact
-When I’m not coding, I’m probably exploring **new tech stacks** or fine-tuning simulations just for the fun of it.
+When I’m not coding, I’m probably exploring **new tech stacks** or out fishing for dinner in the river.

 ---